cody-little/cody-little.github.io/_posts/2017-04-06-how-i-rest-from-work.markdown

 - Design data analytic plan to answer research questions
 - Build and deploy surveys using Qualtrics software
 - Effectively communicate research design and analysis ideas

+## Arthur J. Glatfelter Institute for Public Policy

+My time at here began in the fall of 2017, I worked and reported directly to the director of the institute and it was the formative experience that led me into analytical and publc policy research.
+I worked across the entire range of the policy spectrum from data analysis, to research design, meeting with community stakeholders and everthing in between.
+My experience here was phenomenal thanks to a great mentor.

+##### Responsibilities

+- Gather, analyze, and visualize data
+- Write reports resulting from data analysis
+- Meet with governmental and communtiy stakeholders
+- Design and complete research on a variety of policy topics